 Miles & More is the loyalty program for Lufthansa and several other airlines in the Lufthansa Group.
 Each month, the program offers what it calls Mileage Bargains, giving travelers the chance to book discounted round-trip award tickets, for about half the usual mileage.

-However, the July 2025 edition of Mileage Bargains looks a bit different than you might be used to.
-That's because Miles & More switched to dynamic pricing in June 2025 and announced it was eliminating the Mileage Bargains program altogether to simplify its award options.
+However, the September 2025 edition of Mileage Bargains looks a little different than what you might be used to.
+In June 2025, Miles & More switched to dynamic pricing and announced it was eliminating the Mileage Bargains program altogether to simplify its award options.
+Surprisingly, the program was brought back after a short hiatus, but the deals since the relaunch have been underwhelming.
+And this month (like all the others since) is no exception.

 What Is Miles & More Mileage Bargains?